microsoft/typespec/docs/extending-typespec/basics.md

 - **package.json** - metadata about your TypeSpec package

 ## 1 - Initial setup

+You can skip this if you used one of the templates above.

 ### a.
 Initialize your package directory &amp; package.json